- Community Corrections / Probation

 We strive to provide effective services to offenders and good program outcomes to the community.
 To achieve these goals, we use approaches and interventions which have been proven effective in reducing an offender's risk for continued involvement in criminal behavior and the likelihood they will re-offend, which improves public safety.
-For more information, you can refer to our 2020 Comprehensive Plan.
+For more information, you can refer to our 2021 Interim Plan.

 Community Corrections also provides services for the First Judicial District Court in the form of bail studies, monitoring court imposed conditions of release (such as drug testing on persons awaiting trial), and completing reports to help in sentencing.

 Services/referrals provided to the individuals:

 - Chemical use assessments - CUA Provider List (PDF)

 - Mental health care and anger management services (Provider List)

 - Education programs for issues of chemical abuse and violence - Chemical Education Provider List (PDF)